KamdynS/RAG/README.md

 ## 🙏 Acknowledgments

+- **Local Development**: Docker and Docker Compose communities
+- **Production Infrastructure**: Vercel, Render, Supabase, Pinecone, Upstash
-- OpenAI for GPT and embedding models
+- **AI Services**: OpenAI for GPT and embedding models
-- Pinecone for vector database infrastructure
-- Supabase for database and authentication
-- Vercel and Render for hosting platforms
-- The open-source community for excellent tools and libraries
+- **Open Source**: The amazing open-source community

 ---

+## 🎯 Next Steps

+### For Local Development
+1. Run `./setup-local.sh` to get started
+2. Edit `.env.local` with your API keys
+3. Access your app at http://localhost:3000

+### For Production Deployment
+1. Follow the PaaS deployment guide above
+2. Set up monitoring and alerting
+3. Configure your custom domain

-**Ready to deploy your RAG system?** Follow the setup instructions above and you'll have a production-ready system running in minutes!
+**Ready to build your RAG system?** Choose your deployment method and start building! 🚀